Elephant ivory is mostly smuggled to China where it is fashioned into ornaments and trinkets, while the market for rhino horn is in Vietnam.

 PAL will continue to lobby governments around the world to put an end to the trade in live baby elephants.

-PAL’s sister organisation, Network for Animals, finances canine anti-poaching units in two South African national parks – the world famous Kruger National Park and the Addo Elephant National Park.
+PAL’s sister organization, Network for Animals, finances canine anti-poaching units in South Africa’s Addo Elephant National Park.